sineka-mediwave/nodejs-blog-ninja/README.md

 - global functions, creating modules
 - file system to create and delete file, read file, create and delete folder.
-- streams, starts using data before it has been finished loading
+- streams, starts using data before it has been finished loading.